 As a result, you’ll need to buy from a reseller if you’re visiting as a tourist or other short-term visitor.
 Fortunately, there are dozens of such resellers — and even more fortunately, there’s one standout option among those resellers.

-Lycamobile provides coverage on the TDC network, which is the largest in the country.
-With reasonable prices, and sales outlets pretty much everywhere, there’s little reason for most travelers to look elsewhere for service.
+Lycamobile provides coverage on the solid Telia network, which has good coverage throughout the country.
+With reasonable prices, sales outlets pretty much everywhere, and EU roaming included, there’s little reason for most travelers to look elsewhere for service.

 That said, if you’re flying into Copenhagen airport, I also noticed vending machines in the baggage hall selling Lebara SIM packs.
-Prices are similar to Lycamobile, but coverage outside Copenhagen isn’t quite as good.
+Prices and coverage are similar to Lycamobile.

 There’s also nobody around to help if you have problems with setup, but it’s another option if you’re in a hurry.

-As mentioned above, there are Lycamobile sales outlets throughout the country, and in Copenhagen, it was hard to go more than a couple of blocks without seeing the company logo in a shop window.
+As mentioned above, there are Lycamobile sales outlets throughout the country, and it was hard to walk more than a couple of blocks in Copenhagen without seeing the company logo in a shop window.

 After taking the train from the airport to Copenhagen Central, I headed to a 7-11 inside the station that was displaying signs for several different companies.

 English is very widely spoken in the capital, so I had no problems getting what I was after.
 I purchased a SIM pack, and then a top-up voucher to cover the call, text, and data package I wanted.

 With a line of customers behind me, the sales assistant told me what I needed to do and said the SIM would work as soon as it was inserted, but didn’t offer any setup help beyond that.

 Fortunately, he didn’t need to.
 After inserting the SIM and restarting the phone, I immediately had service, and received a text advising of my new phone number.